UNI Community Music School Teachers and Staff

-Melody Kosobucki received her Bachelor of Music in Piano Performance degree from the University of Wisconsin-Superior and earned her Master of Music degree in Piano Performance and Pedagogy from the University of Northern Iowa.
+Melody Kosobucki (Piano) received her Bachelor of Music in Piano Performance degree from the University of Wisconsin-Superior and earned her Master of Music degree in Piano Performance and Pedagogy from the University of Northern Iowa.
 Active as a performer and instructor of piano, she frequently appears on stage as both a solo and collaborative performer.
 Melody spent time abroad teaching in Cajamarca and Polloc, Peru and currently serves as an instructor of piano for the Community Music School at UNI.
-This year she will be providing group piano classes for UNI's School of Music.

 When she is not in the office, you can usually find her scoping photography locations or planning her next adventure.

-Madison Mohr is an instrumental music education major.
+Madison Mohr (Horn) is an instrumental music education major.
 During her time at UNI, she has performed with the Wind Ensemble, Northern Iowa Symphony Orchestra, Panther Marching Band, UNI Horn Choir, and Tetracor Horn Quartet.
-Madison also teaches a small studio of horn players.
 When not in classes or rehearsals, she enjoys spending time with friends and family, watching movies, painting, and baking.

-Kayla Nissen is a sophomore instrumental music education major from Dike, IA.
+Kayla Nissen (Piano) is a instrumental music education major from Dike, IA.
 At UNI, Kayla has been involved in pep band, panther marching band, women's chorus, and summer orientation staff.

 In her free time, Kayla likes to spend time with her family and friends, go on road trips, and watch musicals.